kennedn/meross/README.md

 # Provisioning

-If we were to setup the bulbs normally, the flow would look like this:
+If we were to setup the device normally, the flow would look like this:

-* Bulb is started in a configuration mode, it advertises its own wifi network
+* Device is started in a configuration mode, it advertises its own wifi network
-* Phone app connects to the local bulb wifi network and calls the following endpoints:
+* Phone app connects to the local devices wifi network and calls the following endpoints:
   * Appliance.Config.Key
   * Appliance.Config.Wifi
 * Once the Wifi endpoint has been called the device automatically reboots into its normal mode
-* The bulb will attempt to make a connection with the meross cloud, using parameters setup during initialisation
+* The device will attempt to make a connection with the meross cloud, using parameters setup during initialisation
 * Depending on whether the initial connection succeeds or not the device will either settle into normal mode or reboot to configuration mode

 So in order to fully detach from the meross cloud, we must satisfy the following requirements:
 * Call `Appliance.Config.Key` and `Applicance.Config.Wifi` ourselves to configure our own connection parameters
-* Host our own MQTT server **during initial setup** so that the bulb makes one successful connection to the MQTT we configure
+* **Optional** Host our own MQTT server **during initial setup** so that the device makes one successful connection to the MQTT we configure

-If we can satisfy these requirements the bulb will remain in normal mode and we can turn off the MQTT server, using direct REST calls to communicate with the bulb going forward.
+If we can satisfy this single requirement the device will remain in normal mode and we can turn off the MQTT server, using direct REST calls to communicate with the device going forward.

 ## MQTT server setup

-> NOTE: Mosquitto setup is entirely optional since meross devices do not care whether the configured MQTT server is online or not and devices can be side channeled via HTTP
+> NOTE: Mosquitto setup is entirely optional since meross devices do not care whether the configured MQTT server is online or not

 Mosquitto can be used to host a local MQTT server.